richardcavell/6809-strlen/Test suite/Readme.txt

   2. MAME, located here:
             http://mamedev.org/

+      You will also need the relevant ROM sets

 In order to build the test suite yourself, you will need to install both:

   1.  asm6809, by Ciaran Anscomb, located here: